-With schools officially reopened, we’ve decided that it’s time to reopen the doors to our in-person gatherings.
-Registration is NOT needed for these gatherings, and we’ll kick things off with a new worship schedule that gives families two convenient opportunities to attend at each of our physical locations.
+We’ve decided that it’s time to reopen the doors to our in-person gatherings.
+Registration is NOT needed for these gatherings, and our new worship schedule gives families two convenient opportunities to attend at each of our physical locations.

 New Sunday Schedule

 Hendersonville Campus: Sundays at 9:00 and 11:00 a.m.